crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that caused queries on more than one relation and a literal ``FALSE`` in the ``WHERE`` clause to match all rows instead of no rows.

 - Fixed the following issues in the Admin UI:

   - Fixed an issue that prevents the value for nested partitioned columns showing